jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 misunderstand Ward's original intent and make the mistake of thinking you can write code poorly or take shortcuts as long as you repay the debt by refactoring later on.

-However, experience shows there's hardly ever time, if any, to refactor later on.
+However, experience shows there's little time, if any, to refactor later on.
 We're always under pressure to deliver and show progress, and quickly move on to the next feature on the backlog.
 Who has time to refactor when there are so many other things we need to get done?
 In the immortal words of Sweet Brown, "I ain't got time for that!"